skandertajine/rabbitmq-cluster/README.md

  ```
 ## Running the tests
 ## Deployment
+## Troubleshooting
+Sometimes Rabbitmq(service rabbitmq-server ) doesn't want to start , it maybe sometimes caused by a wrong character in the cookie file.
 ## Built With
 * [Ansible](https://www.ansible.com) - Configuration Manager
 * [Terraform](https://www.terraform.io) - Infrastructure as code.